E-commerce

 Intent vs page view

-Chat reveals questions absent from on-site searches: a signal for SEO content and FAQ.
+Chat reveals questions absent from site searches: a signal for SEO content and FAQ.

 Conversation exports